amogh-s-v/Login-Registration-System/README.md

-# Register-Login-System
+# Login-Registration-System
-A simple registration and login panel in Python with features such as Password Reset by Phone verification.
+A Registration and Login panel in Python with features such as Password Reset by Phone verification.

-Python and Tkinter are used to create a simple registration and login panel.
-The user’s details are stored in a text file once registration is successful.
+The users details are stored in a text file once registration is successful.
 While registering, user is given the option to let the computer generate a password using random password generator and is requested to give their phone number.
 A password strength checker has also been integrated into the code.
 Registered users can login using the login button and